Our three core areas of expertise help build public health infrastructure to support rural communities

 Collaborative Leadership

-• We have experience building and managing coalitions through data-driven action planning.
+We have experience building and managing coalitions through data-driven action planning.
 The coalitions we run aim to make meaningful change, not just provide a forum for agencies to talk to each other (though that is important).
 We have experienced project directors/coordinators on staff who work together to support each other's coalitions.
 We can help guide partners through this process of setting goals and objectives that are specific, measurable, achievable, relevant, and time-bound (SMART).
-RHI or RHI staff currently lead harm reduction, suicide prevention, and literacy coalitions, and we are exploring establishing a coalition focused on lead.
+RHI or RHI staff currently lead harm reduction, homelessness, suicide prevention, and literacy coalitions, and we are in the process of establishing a coalition focused on lead.

 Design +